 Nevertheless, even with absolute specialists, the rating can differ for the same wine, although this usually only accounts for a few points (if at all).
 With several scales, even from different manufacturers, one can very well assume that weighing an object to at least a tenth of a gram will produce the same result.
 After all, the scales are all calibrated and almost identical in terms of their composition.
 But this cannot be the case with people, because the palate and tongue as well as experience and preferences of different people are certainly not the same.
 A different result is therefore not inevitable, but also not surprising.

-An exemplary example of an extremely different assessment is the grading of the red wine of Château Pavie vintage 2003, where Robert Parker awarded 96/100 points and Jancis Robinson 12/20 points.
-Below is the formula for the conversion between the 20 and 100 system.
-Accordingly, Robinson's 12/20 points correspond to 76/100 points - this means a "simple wine without faults".
+An exemplary example of an extremely different rating is the rating of the red wine of Château Pavie vintage 2003, where Robert Parker awarded 96/100 points and Jancis Robinson 12/20 points (below is the formula for the conversion between the 20 and 100 system).
+Accordingly, Robinson's 12/20 points correspond to 76/100 points - which means a "simple wine without faults".
 Parker's 96/100 points mean a "great world-class wine".
 However, the two did not taste from the same bottle.
 Two bottles may very well have differences in quality for different reasons, which is called bottle variance.

 As a rule, wine ratings have no scientific validity.
 If the competition were to be repeated the next day with the same judges and the same wines, the results would not be completely different, but it is highly probable that the evaluation figures would differ to a large extent.
 In the sense of a scientifically recognised result, however, they would have to be repeatable, i.e. at best completely identical.
 One can assume that the higher the knowledge, experience and professionalism of the tasters, the smaller the differences between two evaluation rounds.
 In this regard, see the legendary international competition between France and California under Paris Wine Tasting.